FaustinCarter/scraps/docs/Example3_FiguresForManuscript.rst

 Now, in order to look at the fit parameters as a function of power and/or temperature, we first have to load all the fit parameters into a custom dict of ``pandas`` DataFrames called a ``ResonatorSweep`` object.
+In order for this to work, you'll have to make sure that you are only including data that fits properly into a grid.
+The ``block_check_resList`` function can help remove data that is outside of the desired temperature/power grid.

 .. code:: ipython3